SAP-samples/btp-task-center-integration/ariba-scenario/check-commercial-prereq-for-sap-task-center.md

 ## Prerequisite

 SAP Task Center is available using Free Tier, Cloud Platform Enterprise Agreement (**CPEA**) and Pay-As-You-Go.
-Please ensure that your SAP Business Technology Platform account belongs to one of these commercial models.
+Please ensure that your SAP Business Technology Platform (BTP) account belongs to one of these commercial models.

 ## Get Started with Free Tier